hgoldgrabe/portfolio/README.md

 # To view this site, visit:
-- hollygoldgrabe.com
-- hgoldgrabe.github.io/portfolio
+- www.hollygoldgrabe.com

 # To Run Locally:
-- Clone the repo and `npm i`
+- Clone the repo and `npm install`
-- Run local server: `npm run dev` and visit localhost:3000
+- Dev locally: `npm run dev` and visit `localhost:3000`
-- Build static assets: `npm run build && npm run export`
+- Build static assets: `npm run build && npm run export` - outputs files into ./out (these files shouldn't be committed)

 # Deploy:
 - Github actions automatically builds the site when a commit is pushed to master.
-- Assets are saved to the branch `gh-pages`
+- Assets are saved to the branch `gh-pages` and served via Github Pages